 Changes to the Compensatory Award Limit

-There is currently a cap on the compensatory award that can be awarded for a successful unfair dismissal claim of £74,200, rising to £78,335 from 6th April 2015.
-For any dismissal that takes effect on or after 29th July 2013 the cap on the compensatory award will be the lower of £74,200 or 52 weeks pay.
-A weeks pay will be based on the claimant’s annual gross salary and will not include pension contributions, benefits in kind or discretionary bonuses.
+There’s currently a cap on the compensatory award that can be awarded for a successful unfair dismissal claim of £74,200, rising to £78,335 from 6th April 2015.
+For any dismissal that takes effect on or after 29th July 2013, the cap on the compensatory award will be the lower of £74,200 or 52 weeks pay.
+A weeks pay will be based on the claimant’s annual gross salary and won’t include pension contributions, benefits in kind or discretionary bonuses.